2100, Program Authorization and Services

 HHSC Family Planning Program Overview

-The Texas Health and Human Services Commission (HHSC) Family Planning Program (FPP) provides comprehensive family planning and related health services statewide to reduce unintended pregnancies, positively affect future pregnancies and improve the health status of low-income women and men.
+The Texas Health and Human Services Commission (HHSC) Family Planning Program (FPP) provides comprehensive family planning and related health services throughout the state to reduce unintended pregnancies, positively affect future pregnancies and improve the health status of low-income women and men.

 Rules